 Players will first flip the two face-down cards in the middle.
 They do so simultaneously.

-As I’ve already mentioned above, there are no turns in this game, so there’s no need to decide who’s going first.
-Both players can start playing at the same time.
+There are no turns in this game, so both players can start playing at the same time.

 How to Play Speed

-The two cards you have just flipped over in the middle of the table will serve as your build piles.
+The two cards you flipped over in the middle will be your build piles.
 Your goal is to discard your cards on either of these piles as fast as possible.

 - Suits play no role here.